aws-samples/amazon-athena-queries-via-aws-lambda-cdk/README.md

 ### Target architecture
 ![Architecture Diagram](/architecture_diagram.png "Architecture Diagram")

+- **Note:** For simplicity, the input and output buckets are configured to be the same in this patter.
+However, the user can optionally specify separate input and output buckets in the CDK code.

 ### Automation and scale
 AWS Lambda can be run on-demand or can be configured to run on a schedule using CloudWatch Events.